 Do Not Always Take the Insurance Company’s Offer

 Reality check: insurance companies make money by collecting premiums each year and paying as little as possible for claims.
 They are literally in the business of underpaying your claim.
 So be wary of any offers or loss evaluations.
-If your roof was destroyed in Hurricane Irma and the insurance company offers you $25,000, speak with a roofing company to ensure this will actually cover the replacement of your roof.
+If your roof was destroyed in Hurricane Michael and the insurance company offers you $25,000, speak with a roofing company to ensure this will actually cover the replacement of your roof.
 If not, your homeowners insurance policy is undervaluing your hurricane claim.

 Always Rule Out Mold